shalex88/agent-dev-plan/.github/instructions/cpp.instructions.md

 Support only GCC compiler

-For dependencies management use vcpkg
+For dependencies management use vcpkg in manifest mode

 Use CMake for build system